-Their origen has been the subject of urban legends for a long time.
-When one of these marks would appear, they thought they were for every lie you told or that they were due to an absence of calcium in your body.
+Their origins have been the subject of urban legends for a long time.
+When one of these marks would appear, people used to think that they were for every lie you told, or because of a calcium deficiency.

-According to doctor Rosa Senan, slight blows to the nails, rough or aggressive manicures, continuous nail chewing, or poorly cut cuticles can cause small lesions to appear in your nails.
+According to Dr. Rosa Senan, minor blows to the nails, rough or aggressive manicures, constant nail biting, or poorly cut cuticles can cause these small white marks on your fingernails.

-Currently, there is no type of treatment for Leukonychia.
-You just have to wait for your nail to grow to cut the part with the mark on it.
-You can also hide it with dark nail polish.
+There’s not currently any treatment for leukonychia.
+You just have to wait for your nail to grow out, then cut the part with the mark on it.
+You can also cover it up with dark nail polish.

-The main tips for avoiding these marks on your nails are:
+The main tips for avoiding these marks are:

 - Don’t use harsh brushes to clean your nails

 - Keep a balanced diet

 So, now that you know the real cause of these white marks, you can keep them off your fingernails by following this advice!